confluentinc/workshop-tableflow-databricks/labs/LAB3_tableflow_and_connector/LAB3.md

 Your journey continues in **[LAB 4: Data Generation](../LAB4_data_generation/LAB4.md)** where you will:

 1. **Deploy Shadow Traffic**: Generate realistic customer behavior data including clickstreams, bookings, and reviews
-2. **Validate Data Streaming**: Confirm that Oracle CDC is capturing and streaming database changes
+2. **Validate Data Streaming**: Confirm that PostgreSQL CDC is capturing and streaming database changes
 3. **Monitor Topic Creation**: Watch as Kafka topics populate with structured data streams

 ## 🔧 Troubleshooting